danielo515/haxe-nvim/Readme.md

 I am just a newcomer to Haxe, so there are lots of places where I will appreciate contributions.
 Here is a list of things that are very welcome
+- [ ] A cool logo.
+If anything this project needs is a cool logo.
 - [ ] Proper configurations to publish this to haxelib
 - [ ] A better lua annotations parser.
 I don't want to depend on anything but Haxe.
 Currently this library uses a very dumb parser for the Lua annotations.
 If you want to help there and improve it or write a new one you are welcome
 - [ ] Try this out.
 Yeah, just having this used by someone but me will probably be beneficial.